spacemeshos/go-spacemesh/merkle/readme.md

 - We use a `nodeContainer` type to provide a type-safe access to nodes.

 ### Additional Explainers

-The optimization ideas for Merkle trees are from `ethereum tries`.
+Some of the optimization ideas we use for Merkle trees are from `ethereum tries`.
-As described above, we use our own different optimizations in some cases. for example, we do not use path prefixed metadata.
+As described above, we use our own different optimizations in some cases.
+For example, we do not use path prefixed metadata.

 More info here:

 - https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/